-Financial instruments are designated at fair value through profit and loss where Grattan Institute manages such investments and makes purchase and sale decisions based on their fair value in accordance with Grattan Institute's documented risk management or investment strategy.
-Upon initial recognition, attributable transaction costs are recognised in profit and loss when incurred.
-Financial instruments at fair value through profit and loss are measured at fair value, and changes therein are recognised in profit and loss.
+A financial asset is classified as at fair value through profit or loss if it is classified as held for trading or is designated as such upon initial recognition.
+Financial instruments are designated at fair value through profit or loss where Grattan Institute manages such investments and makes purchase and sale decisions based on their fair value in accordance with the Grattan Institute's documented risk management or investment strategy.
+Upon initial recognition, attributable transaction costs are recognised in profit or loss when incurred.
+Financial assets at fair value through profit or loss are measured at fair value, and changes therein are recognised in profit or loss.